 The William R McFarlane Scholarship

-The Migration and Diaspora Hub at the Edinburgh Centre for Global History (ECGH) invites applications for the William R. McFarlane Scholarship from candidates who meet the relevant criteria and are accepted onto a PhD programme in the School of History, Classics and Archaeology commencing in the academic year 2019-2020.
+The Edinburgh Centre for Global History (ECGH) invites applications for the William R. McFarlane Scholarship from eligible candidates who have been accepted to a PhD programme in the School of History, Classics and Archaeology commencing in the academic year 2020-2021.

-The award will cover Home/EU fees and provide an annual stipend at the standard RCUK rate (rate for 2019-2020 to be announced but the equivalent for 2018-2019 was £14,777) for three years.
-Overseas awardees will be expected to cover the balance of their fees for three years.
+The award will cover Home/EU fees and provide an annual stipend at the standard RCUK rate (rate for 2020-2021 to be announced, but the equivalent for 2019-2020 was £15,009) for three years.
+An overseas awardee will be expected to cover the balance of their tuition fees for three years.

 For more information on the award and how to apply, please see the link below.

 All high quality proposals relating to migration and/or diaspora studies from any period, and from any geographical region, will be considered.
 Although Scottish history is a core concern, the Migration, Slavery and Diaspora Studies Hub has broad transnational interests, and welcomes projects relating to other nations or regions that put the Scottish example in a comparative perspective.
 Current/recent projects have focused on issues surrounding memory and identity (including military Scottishness, Irish diasporas in Melbourne and Chicago, and mapping memories of slavery), Scottish, Dutch, Jewish, and enslaved African diasporas in the early modern Atlantic World, and the impact of Scottish involvement with the slave economy on material culture at home.
 Prospective applicants are welcome to propose topics in related areas, but should not feel obliged to do so.

 Only candidates who have been accepted to a PhD programme in the School of History, Classics and Archaeology commencing in the academic year 2020-2021 will be able to apply.